 The size of kayaks can vary greatly.
 Focusing on inflatable kayaks, these kayaks can range quite a bit in size.
-An inflatable kayak designed for one or two people might be up to 10 or 11 feet long.
+An inflatable kayak designed for one or two people or more might be up to 10 or 11 feet long.
 With a longer, larger inflatable kayak measuring up to 12 feet.

 The cost of kayaks also ranges a great deal.
 The type of kayak you choose will determine the price.
 Most of us are in the market for a fun recreational kayak, and there are many available at reasonable prices.
 The lowest prices are just under one hundred dollars.
 Believe it or not, higher priced, professional grade kayaks can cost thousands of dollars.
-Thankfully, the most affordable kayaks are the tough and durable inflatable kayaks.
+Thankfully, the most affordable kayaks are still tough and durable.
 A small, one person inflatable kayak, ranges in price from seventy dollars to the mid two hundreds.
 These prices are very feasible in comparison to some of the more expensive hard body kayaks.

 Weight of Kayaks

 The weight of a kayak, no matter the style, is one of the most important factors to consider.
 If you are planning to transport your kayak, and if you will need to carry it as well as put it on top of your vehicle, the weight can be cumbersome.
 Those who will be transporting their kayak from place to place will be more concerned with the weight.
 This is one of the main reasons we prefer the inflatable kayaks, which are beneficial in many ways.
 A small one person kayak only weighs up to 25 pounds, and a larger inflatable kayak built for 4 weighs only around 35 pounds.

 A hard body kayak can be secured on top of a vehicle or can be towed behind a vehicle on a special trailer.
 Conveniently, an inflatable kayak can be deflated and simply transported in the trunk of a small car, or even in the passenger seat of a car.